Book cover

 }

-The developers of this code decided to delete the writeContentToFile method and expand its body at the single call site.
-The code after the refactoring is shown below.
+The developers decided to remove the writeContentToFile method and incorporate its body into the single call site.
+Here is the code after the refactoring:

 private void write(byte[] revision) {